MaheshTodkar1/VPC-Peering/README.md

 All detailed steps and screenshots are included in the Word document (VPC-Peering-Project.docx).

 Technologies Used
-AWS VPC Peering
+AWS VPC Peering,
-Route Tables
+Route Tables,
-Security Groups
+Security Groups,
-ICMP Traffic Testing
+ICMP Traffic Testing.